 Significant speech and language developmental milestones are met during the preschool and kindergarten years, specifically in the areas of speech articulation and language comprehension.
 Language comprehension includes auditory-verbal memory, syntax and grammar, semantics (word meanings), and understanding social rules such as taking- turns and early nonverbal communication skills.
 Measuring phonological awareness skills during the preschool and kindergarten years is a way to screen for issues that may arise later when a child learns to read.

-Brittany Struve Kalinowski, Elisa Pollard-Gensberg, and Linda Popp are all part of our plan to provide continuing education opportunities for both teachers and parents.
+Brittany Kalinowski, Elisa Pollard-Gensberg, and Linda Popp are all part of our plan to provide continuing education opportunities for both teachers and parents.

 Learning Support Team

-List of 4 items.
+List of 5 items.

 • Linda Paul